Cornish flag

 Edward Kidder portrait

-Acknowledgement: We are most grateful to Ivan Day for permission to use his photographs on The Cornish Pasty web site.
+Acknowledgement: We are most grateful to Ivan Day for permission to use his photographs on The Cornish Pasty.

 Celtic spiral animation